-WWE News: WWE NXT Star Samoa Joe Set For ‘Monster Push’ On Main Roster Heading Into WrestleMania 33
+WWE News: WWE NXT Star Samoa Joe Set For ‘Monster Push’ On Main Roster Heading Into ‘WrestleMania 33’

 Many feel that he is well worth a top spot on WWE’s main roster due to how impressive he has been in NXT.
 Not many can truly argue it, as his debut on the main roster is one of the most anticipated things in WWE this year.
 The idea is that he will end up debuting in the Royal Rumble match at the PPV of the same name later this month.
 WWE has had a habit of debuting talent or having some return during this match.

 The last two years have seen the number three slot use major people, such as Bubba Ray Dudley’s return and AJ Styles’ debut.
 That said, we could see Samoa Joe debut with the main roster at that very spot.
 Regardless of when or how he debuts, he is set to be on the main roster before WrestleMania 33 in a few months.
-This is key seemingly, because WWE has big plans for him.
+This is key, seemingly, because WWE has big plans for him.

 According to The Wrestling Observer, WWE is planning a “monster push” for Samoa Joe this year.
 It is said that this is supposed to lead into a major WrestleMania match.
 There was a small rumor claiming that WWE was planning on having Samoa Joe take on AJ Styles for the WWE World Championship.
-Of course this was only a rumor at the time and even shot down by various sites.
+Of course, this was only a rumor at the time and even shot down by various sites.

 However, could this rumor now be coming true?
 Is it possible that WWE saw it and thought it was a good plan, even though it wasn’t their first thought for Samoa Joe?
 This could be.
 WWE has been known to go after fan ideas online in the past, and even borrowing storyline ideas from other televised promotions.
 It would not be a shock for WWE to go to the internet to know how to use a certain worker.